vitamins/archinstaller/README.md

 # archinstaller
-This is an automated installation script for arch linux.
+Automated installation script for arch linux.

 ## Prerequisites
 - You are booted into an arch linux environment